Buried In Silence: How the Other Half lives

 Instead, they lived in poverty: a decrepit two-bedroom apartment riddled with roaches and spiders.

-“Because of their legal status, it is very difficult for them to grow beyond where they are, which is the most terrible part of all because they are very hardworking people,” Matta’s friend and fellow immigrant, Annais Becerra, said.
+“Because of their legal status, it is tough for them to grow beyond where they are, which is the most terrible part of all because they are very hardworking people,” Matta’s friend and fellow immigrant, Annais Becerra, said.

 Without a proper form of identification, a social security number or a valid driver’s license, there remained few alternatives for housing or employment.